 Interlibrary Loan is used to borrow materials that we do not own within I-Share.

-Expand your search into the I-Share consortium catalog, which covers many academic libraries within the state and provides 2-3-day book delivery. (short video of borrowing from other libraries)
+Expand your search into the I-Share consortium catalog, which covers many academic libraries within the state and provides 2-3-day book delivery, by selecting the "All I-Share Libraries" pull-down option under the search box.

-If the I-Share catalog will not provide your desired item, you can then submit an ILL request to borrow a particular item from another library.
+If the I-Share catalog or Central Index will not provide your desired item, you can then submit an ILL request to borrow a particular item from another library.
 Start searching for additional books in thousands of other book catalogs using the Worldcat database. option to "All I-Share Libraries" to re-run the same search across the larger database.
-DO NOT start by selecting ILL unless you have already tried the I-Share search.
+DO NOT start by selecting ILL unless you have already tried the I-Share search

 NOTE: Expect delays as you make ILL requests for many of these materials not owned by our network.